 I would say it depends on what type of product you are trying to sell and what all information is needed to put in the video.
 However, I would say, keep the sales video length as less as possible because no one likes to watch long videos.
 You need to be clever enough to put everything in a short video so that it shares everything the users need to know.
 I think 1.5 to 2 minutes video is more than enough.

 Before creating a video or even thinking about how long it should be, you need to start thinking about why you are creating the video in the first place and what your ultimate goal is.
 As someone who has created hundreds of online training and tutorial videos, I’ve personally found that shorter videos work better than longer ones.
 Not only is it better for my audience, it’s also easier to create — this is especially true when creating courses or trying to walk someone through a process.
 Provide short videos to get the excitement and engagement going, then walk them (in baby steps) through the process in a multi-part video series.
 This also works well for lead generation and online marketing… give them a taste to get them started, then require some form of engagement or action to access the rest of the videos.

 Creating the Perfect Video Content for Your Audience

-Through each of the expert tips and video resources mentioned above, it’s clear that every website, brand and business needs to invest more time and effort into their video production.
+Through each of the expert tips and video resources mentioned above for video length best practices, it’s clear that every website, brand and business needs to invest more time and effort into their video production.
 Not only is this something you can put into action on your own websites, landing pages, and marketing campaigns… but also through mobile marketing and application as well.

 At AnimatedVideo.com, we’ve helped thousands of clients create original video content that fits within their budget.
 Take the time to request a quote through our site and we will walk you through our five-step video creation process to create exactly what you are looking for.